Prag8855/aab/content/guides/immigration-office.md

 **[Ausländerbehörde wait times ➞](/guides/auslanderbehorde-wait-times)**

-Usually, you can't work or study before you get your residence permit.
+Usually, you can't work before you get your residence permit.
 It might be cheaper to apply in your home country.
-You can move to Berlin after you get permission to work or study.
+You can move to Berlin after you get permission to work.
 You don't need to wait in Berlin without an income.

+You don't need a residence permit to start studying.
+You can start studying as soon as you arrive in Germany.[^18]

 **[How to apply in your country ➞](/guides/residence-permit#how-to-apply-in-your-country)**